hermann74/listictac/README.md

 =========================

 requirements :
-pygame
+ * python3

+python3 client2.py  :
+ * ip adress and port of server 2 already set up
+ * you can  specify them in code

-python3
+python3 server2.py :

-launch client2.py  : get server2 by  ip adress and port.already initialise by default
+* intial port 1552

-launch server2.py : you can customize  with a specified free port (>1080)
+* you can customize  with a specified free port (>1080)